-AMMOS offers a selection of tools for mission planning, spacecraft control, data reduction, spacecraft engineering analysis, and navigation.
+The Advanced Multi-Mission Operations System (AMMOS) offers a selection of tools for mission planning, spacecraft control, data reduction, spacecraft engineering analysis, and navigation.
 Proposals should identify required AMMOS tools where necessary.
-For information and/or cost of these tools, contact the person named in Section 1.3.1.2 (or see Reference 6 for service descriptions).
+For information and/or cost of these tools, contact the person named in Section 1.3.1.3.

 AMMOS tools include telecommand encapsulation and protocol verification, mission analysis software, spacecraft monitoring programs, and data analysis software.
-For a description of the Tools available, please see the DSMS Services Catalog, available on the IND Future Missions Planning Office web site (Reference 6).
+See Reference 7 for the latest service descriptions in the AMMOS catalog.

-Because each mission is unique, and mission specific adaptation of these tools are needed, it is difficult to provide a priori tool prices.
+Because each mission is unique, and mission specific adaptation of these tools is needed, it is difficult to provide a priori tool prices.
 Generally, AMMOS personnel need to confer with project personnel to determine specific tool requirements.
 Thereafter, it should be possible to quote a price for the product.
 If a tool's specification is completed by the end of Phase B, then work can commence at the start of Phase C/D so that the tool will be available at launch.

-2.3 Ground Network and Space Network Costing
+2.3 Near Earth Network and Space Network Costing

-GN and SN services are highly mission dependent.
-Therefore, it is not possible to provide a simple cost structure such as the one used for DSMS stations.
-Proposers are advised to contact the GSFC Customer Commitment Office listed in Section 1.3.2.2 above to obtain a cost estimate for their mission.
+NEN and SN services are highly mission dependent.
+Therefore, it is not possible to provide a simple cost structure such as the one used for DSN stations.
+Proposers are advised to contact the GSFC NIMO listed in Section 1.3.2.2 above to obtain a cost estimate for their mission.